Dec. 7, 2025

 As we wait for the fullness of Christmas, may this light call us to look up, look around, and be amazed at the God who comes close—bringing hope, peace, joy, and love, even in the places you least expect it.
 May you find wonder in the work God is doing in your life this Christmas!

-FMC LIVES IN DISCIPLESHIP TOGETHER________
+FMC LIVES IN DISCIPLESHIP TOGETHER

 Mission Project for December: White Gift Offering